GetJobber/atlantis/docs/proposals/Gallery/README.md

 # Component Name

-The `Gallery` component will accept a list of attachments for images and display them as thumbnails.
+The `Gallery` component will accept an array of files and display them as thumbnails for images, other file types will instead display a generic icon corresponding to the file type.
 This would also have an option to show the images in a LightBox component on click of those images.

 ## Accessibility

-Assistive technology should be able to see the images and know the image name based on the `name` property of each attachment.
+We will support navigation through the items with tab and shift-tab.
+Since we cannot guarantee the `name` value passed in will be readable or useful, instead the alt value should reference the total number of files in the gallery and which file the user is currently focused on.

+eg. `alt=[1 of 4] attached files`

+Since the non-images will not be an actual thumbnail, rather some markup, we can use the `role=img` and `alt=...` attributes

+Triggering the onclick equivalent action should also be accessible via "space" and "return".

 ## Responsiveness & Mobile

 This component show maximum number of images possible in a line and show the count of images left to show.

+We are not currently looking to make this support a full page width version.
+Our usages as of now are limted to a static size of about 56px per thumbnail, and the spacing designs are for that.
+Allowing options for adjusting the size could be a future iteration.

 ## Wireframe